-The total pension liability (TPL) for each of the plans was determined by an actuarial valuation as of June 30, 2016 with the results rolled forward to June 30, 2017.
-Besides the discount rate, the actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Comprehensive Annual Financial Report located on the DRS employerresource GASB webpage.
-These assumptions reflect the results of OSA's 2007-2012 Experience Study Report and the 2015 Economic Experience Study.
+The 2017 pension liability (TPL) for each of the plans was determined by an actuarial valuation as of June 30, 2016 with the results rolled forward to June 30, 2017.
+Besides the discount rate, the actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Comprehensive Annual Financial Report located on the DRS employer-resource GASB webpage.
+These assumptions reflect the results of OSA's 2007-2012 Experience Study and the 2017 Economic Experience Study.